 - Requests for reconsideration should be sent along with the

-PA Health & Wellness Reconsideration form found in the provider section of
+- PA Health and Wellness Reconsideration form (PDF).

 - If the request results in an adjusted claim, the provider will receive a revised EOP.